-- The net position restricted for pensions at the close of the fiscal year 2019 was \$1.8 billion.
-The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - The Plan's total net position restricted for pensions increased by \$41.3 million during fiscal year 2019.
-The increase was due to positive investment returns, as well as contributions from both employer and employees. - Revenues (Additions to Fiduciary Net Position) for the year were \$199.9 million.
-Revenues include employer contributions of \$89.9 million, plan member contributions of \$17.2 million, net investment income of \$92.3 million, and net securities lending income of \$0.5 million. - Expenses (Deductions from Fiduciary Net Position) were \$158.6 million.
-Expenses include retirement allowances, refund of member contributions, death benefits and lump sum payments of \$154.9 million as well as administrative expenses of \$3.7 million. - ➤ The time-weighted rate of return for the fiscal year ended June 30, 2019 was 6.1% compared to the fiscal year ended June 30, 2018 return of 8.5%.
-The 2.4% decrease from 2018 attributed to lower performance of all funds with the exception of fixed income and defensive equity asset classes. - ➤ The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
-As of June 30, 2019, the System's funded ratios are 73.0% and 69.8% based on actuarial and market values of assets, respectively.
-These funded ratios decreased by 1.1% and 1.3%, respectively, when compared with their June 30, 2018 values.
-The plan's net position as a percentage of the total pension liability of 69.8% indicates that the Plan has approximately \$0.70 of assets to cover every dollar of benefits due.
+- The net position restricted for pensions at the close of the fiscal year 2020 was \$1.71 billion.
+The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - ➤ The Plan's total net position restricted for pensions decreased by \$46.4 million during fiscal year 2020.
+The decrease was due to the retirement expenses being higher than total additions.
+This was mainly due to volatility of the stock market because of global health pandemic. - Revenues (Additions to Fiduciary Net Position) for the year were \$116.6 million.
+Revenues include employer contributions of \$87 million, plan member contributions of \$17.8 million, net investment income of \$11.6 million, and net securities lending income of \$0.3 million. - Expenses (Deductions from Fiduciary Net Position) were \$163.1 million.
+Expenses include retirement allowances, refund of member contributions, death benefits and lump sum payments of \$158.6 million as well as administrative expenses of \$4.5 million. - ➤ The time-weighted rate of return for the fiscal year ended June 30, 2020 was 1.3% compared to the fiscal year ended June 30, 2019 return of 6.1%.
+The 4.8% decrease from 2019 attributed to lower performance of all funds due to global health pandemic. - ➤ The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
+As of June 30, 2020, the System's funded ratios are 73.3% and 66.6%, based on actuarial and market values of assets, respectively.
+When compared with their June 30, 2019 values, the funded ratio based on actuarial value of assets increased by 0.3% due to the plan's 20-year plan to reach 100% funding by year 2032 while the funded ratio based on market value of assets decreased by 3.2% due to the market volatility.
+The plan's net position as a percentage of the total pension liability of 66.6% indicates that the Plan has approximately \$0.67 of assets to cover every dollar of benefits due.